 Most IT executives do not have comprehensive details on the information security of cloud architectures, a blind spot that has created an area of vulnerability for sensitive data.
 A study funded by the data protection firm SafeNet and conducted by the Ponemon Institute arrived at that disturbing conclusion after polling almost 2000 IT decision-makers around the globe.

 The study determined that firms are getting more of their operational power from “as a service” cloud plans than ever before, and IT personnel are not able to control the applicable data as well as they would like.
+Data protection has become more than a need these days.
+Few business operators are probably thinking of reaching out to dpo service providers in the UK or in the region they are based to get the required services and ensure that their business data is protected at all times.
 Less than two out of every five companies (38%) have policies in place that establish titles and responsibilities to protect critical data that is processed in distributed virtual environments.
 Making matters more complicated, almost half of cloud business information (44%) falls under the administration of an outside party.
 Furthermore, seven out of ten IT staffers (71%) believe that traditional mechanisms fail when safeguarding these high-efficiency environments.

 Dr. Larry Ponemon, principal of the Ponemon Institute, suggests three basic strategies to rectify the situation: